alexeyza/sublime-exampleoverflow/readme.md

 The plugin will open a quick panel with the top results (title and tags from StackOverflow).
 Upon choosing one of the results a new buffer will open with a pasted code snippet.

 Alternatively it is possible to use the Command Palette (Ctrl+Shift+P) instead of the key bindings.

+## Beta
+This plugin is in early development and may not work properly (or at all).
+It's design is still under development (I'm open to suggestions).

 ---
 Copyright (C) 2013 Alexey Zagalsky